-You will have four lessons a fortnight with your Form Tutor and will be taught using a variety of methods and resources, both in and out of the classroom.
+You will have two lessons a fortnight and will be taught using a variety of methods and resources, both in and out of the classroom.
 The method of learning has been designed to encourage you to take responsibility in your own learning and at times work independently to meet challenges and deadlines.

 There will be opportunities to develop and apply skills in the local community, both independently and via working with others.
-Some of the learning will also take place during the school's Summer Learning Challenge.

 You will be assessed through the four challenges of the Skills Challenge Certificate as part of the Welsh Baccalaureate Qualification.
 Particular focus will be made on how specific skills are developed and applied in a range of contexts and situations.
-Each challenge will be individually graded and all evidence will come from the work completed as part of the Integrated Curriculum lessons.
+Each challenge will be individually graded and all evidence will come from the work completed as part of the Welsh Baccalaureate.